grigsbyanthony/nsf-rabbit-proj/README.md

 ### What's this for?

-This repository serves as an experimental reporting system for documentation, materials, and analyses related to a NSF study investigating the microbial impact varying levels of insect diversity/carrion accessibility has on the microbiota of said carrion.
-More specifically, though, the materials here will largely reflect the elements of this study that contribute to my PhD dissertation and research—chiefly the microbiota of decomposition-associated entomofauna and how they compare.
+This repository serves as an experimental reporting system for documentation, materials, and analyses related to a NSF study investigating the microbial impact varying levels of insect diversity/carrion accessibility has on the microbiota of said carrion. *More specifically, though, the materials here will largely reflect the elements of this study that contribute to my PhD dissertation and research—chiefly the microbiota of decomposition-associated entomofauna and how they compare/intersect.*

 <p align="center">
   <img src="assets/icons/maggot.png" alt="Maggot" width="100"/>